 8. Page Speed

-Page speed refers to the time it takes for a webpage to load and become interactive for users fully.
+Page speed refers to the time it takes for a webpage to load and become fully interactive for users.

-We all know that slow-loading pages frustrate users, increasing bounce rates and reducing conversions.
-This is why, it is a critical factor for user experience and search engine rankings.
+We all know that slow-loading pages frustrate users, leading to increased bounce rates and reduced conversions.
+This is why it is a critical factor for user experience and search engine rankings.

 - Enabling caching to reduce load times for returning visitors.